Sherzod0903/Houses_online_selling/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Houzing](https://github.com/Sherzod0903/houzing).

+# can see the DEMO  [Houzing](https://netlify/Sherzod0903/houzing).

 ## Available Scripts